remkohdev/wp-idolondemand/README.md

 For more information, check out http://www.idolondemand.com

 Features include:

-- Indexing Posts and Comments in IDOL for advanced text mining
++ Indexing Posts and Comments in IDOL for advanced text mining
-- Widgets for Post Sentiment, Find Similar Posts
++ Widgets for Post Sentiment, Find Similar Posts, Concept Extraction from Post

 # INSTALLATION